Shivanirao2000/Docker_assignment/README.md

 # Steps to start

-1. Connect to a Linux system with git docker and docker-compose installed
+1. Connect to a system with git docker and docker-compose installed
 2. Checkout the repository
  * `git clone https://github.com/Shivanirao2000/Docker_assignment.git`
 3. cd to the Docker_assignment directory